Evolutionary linguistics

 Evolutionary linguistics or Darwinian linguistics is a sociobiological approach to the study of language.
 Evolutionary linguists consider linguistics as a subfield of sociobiology and evolutionary psychology.
 The approach is also closely linked with evolutionary anthropology, cognitive linguistics and biolinguistics.
 Studying languages as the products of nature, it is interested in the biological origin and development of language.
 Evolutionary linguistics is contrasted with humanistic approaches, especially structural linguistics.

 A main challenge in this research is the lack of empirical data: there are no archaeological traces of early human language.
 Computational biological modelling and clinical research with artificial languages have been employed to fill in gaps of knowledge.
 Although biology is understood to shape the brain, which processes language, there is no clear link between biology and specific human language structures or linguistic universals.

 For lack of a breakthrough in the field, there have been numerous debates about what kind of natural phenomenon language might be.
 Some researchers focus on the innate aspects of language.
 It is suggested that grammar has emerged adaptationally from the human genome, bringing about a language instinct; or that it depends on a single mutation which has caused a language organ to appear in the human brain.
 This is hypothesized to result in a crystalline grammatical structure underlying all human languages.
 Others suggest language is not crystallized, but fluid and ever-changing.
 Others, yet, liken languages to living organisms.
 Languages are considered analogous to a parasite or populations of mind-viruses.
-While there is no solid scientific evidence for any of the claims, some of them have been labelled as pseudoscience.
+There is so far little scientific evidence for any of these claims, and some of them have been labelled as pseudoscience.